scott/do_addon_connector/README.md

 rails db:migrate
 bin/rails g do_addon_connector:install
 ```

 Finally, mount the connector in `routes.rb`
 ```
   mount DoAddonConnector::Engine => '/connectors'
 ```

-The install script will add an initializer and some `Concerns` which you can use to configure behavior in your app for the following events:
+The install script will add an initializer and some `Concerns` which give you complete flexibility over how your application reacts to a provisioning or SSO request.

 ## Configuration